-- Sforzando is a day camp in the Greater Chicago area on the campus of Marquette Manor Baptist Church.
-We focus on encouraging all aspects of a musician’s life.
-Campers are challenged with Music Theory classes, technical instruction, chamber groups, and orchestra rehearsals.
-They are also spiritually encouraged by attending daily chapel and interacting with fellow campers and staff.
+Sforzando is a day camp held at Marquette Manor Baptist Church.
+Orchestra rehearsals, music theory classes, technical instruction, and chamber groups challenge violin, viola, cello, and bass players of all ages.
+Campers are spiritually encouraged by attending chapel and interacting with fellow campers and staff.
 We also know how to have a good time!
 Past years have featured skits, Spirit Days, flash mobs, and more.
-The spiritual refreshment of being with like-minded dedicated musicians is for many campers the highlight of their year.
+The spiritual refreshment of being with like-minded dedicated musicians is a highlight of many campers' years!

-- Sforzando is for musicians of all ages and all levels from all backgrounds.
-It is for kids from Christian schools, public schools, home schools, and adults from any background.
-People from ages 3 to 70 have enjoyed Sforzando.
-The only requirement is a willingness to learn, make new friends, grow musically, and have a great time.
+Sforzando is for musicians of all ages, levels, and backgrounds.
+Campers from ages 3 to 70 have enjoyed Sforzando.
+The only requirement is a willingness to learn, make new friends, grow musically, and have a great time!

 - Instrument, rosin, and shoulder rest

 - Extra strings (just in case!)

 - Music stand clearly labeled with your name

 Music for the Beginner, Intermediate, and Advanced orchestras is sent out by email in June.
 Campers are expected to print their music and practice it before coming to camp.
 By the time Sforzando starts, campers should have the notes and rhythms learned so they can start working on musicality and ensemble.
 Pre-Orchestra campers will receive their music at camp.